 • 1 lb. jumbo lump or backfin crabmeat

-• a couple of tablespoons of freshly chopped tarragon, parsley or chives, for mixing with the mayo
+• a couple of tablespoons of freshly chopped herbs: tarragon, parsley, or chives

 • melted butter, for brushing